CordProject/PaperCraft/README.md

   those strings with your own Google Play Games project ID, leaderboard IDs, and achievement IDs*.

 **shared**
-- This is a library that is shared between the mobile and the wear modules.
+- A utility library that is shared between the mobile and the wear modules.
 - It is mostly responsible for tracking achievements and generating papery bitmap elements.